lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 In the second example, the SCHC compression is applied in the CoAP layer compressing the CoAP header independently of the other layers.
 The Rule ID and the Compression Residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
-If needed, layers below use SCHC to compress the header as defined in {{I-D.ietf-lpwan-ipv6-static-context-hc}} document.
+If needed, layers below use SCHC to compress the header as defined in {{rfc8724}} document.
 This use case realizes an End-to-End context initialization between the sender and the receiver.
-The context initialization behavior is out of the scope of this document, see Annex A.
+The context initialization behavior is out of the scope of this document, see Annex A {{#SCHCParams}}.

 In the third example, the Object Security for Constrained RESTful Environments (OSCORE) {{rfc8613}} is used.
 In this case, two rulesets are used